 The Federal Open Market Committee increased the benchmark interest rate by 50 basis points and 25 basis points during the first and second quarters of fiscal 2024, respectively.
-As a result, we incurred higher average interest rates during the first quarter of fiscal 2025 compared to the same period last year.
-The Federal Open Market Committee has indicated that it may lower interest rates in fiscal 2025.
-While the actual timing and extent of future changes in interest rates remains unknown, lower average interest rates would reduce interest expense on our outstanding variable rate debt.
+As a result, we incurred higher average interest rates during the first and second quarters of fiscal 2025 compared to the same periods last year.
+The Federal Open Market Committee lowered the benchmark interest rate by 50 basis points subsequent to the second quarter of fiscal 2025.
+While the actual timing and extent of additional future changes in interest rates remains unknown, lower average interest rates would reduce interest expense on our outstanding variable rate debt.
 The financial markets, the global economy and global supply chain may also be adversely affected by the current or anticipated impact of military conflicts or other geopolitical events.
-High inflation and interest rates have also negatively impacted consumer disposable income, credit availability and spending, among others, which have adversely impacted our business, financial condition, cash flows and results of operations during fiscal 2024 and the first quarter of fiscal 2025 and may continue to have an adverse impact during the remainder of fiscal year 2025.
+High inflation and interest rates have also negatively impacted consumer disposable income, credit availability and spending, among others, which have adversely impacted our business, financial condition, cash flows and results of operations during fiscal 2024 and the first and second quarters of fiscal 2025 and may continue to have an adverse impact during the remainder of fiscal 2025.
 See further discussion below under "Consumer Spending and Changes in Shopping Preferences."
 We expect continued uncertainty in our business and the global economy due to pressure from inflation and consumer confidence, any of which may adversely impact our results.